-As discussed in Appendix I of this Supplement, "Federal Programs Excluded from the A-102 Common Rule," SSBG is exempt from the provisions of the OMB cost principles circulars.
+As discussed in Appendix I to the Supplement, "Federal Programs Excluded from the A-102 Common Rule and Portions of 2 CFR Part 200," SSBG is exempt from the provisions of the OMB cost principles.
 State cost principles requirements apply to SSBG.